bpaquet/node-logstash/Readme.markdown

 Reverse DNS
 ---

-The reverse dns filter replace an ip in `source_host` by the hostname, performing a dns resolution.
+The reverse dns filter replace an ip in `host` by the hostname, performing a dns resolution.
 This is useful with syslog.

 Example 1: ``filter://reverse_dns://``